Bike, Powder, Snowboarder, and Surfer Magazines to Cease Publication Indefinitely

 “Today is a sad day in the action sports industry,” Teton Gravity Research wrote on its website in response to the news.
 Adventure Journal echoed the sentiment, calling this a “tremendously sad day for fans of high-quality enthusiast publications.”

-“These brands have such legacy, to not know what will become of them is really overwhelming,” says Shafer.
+“These brands have such legacy, to not know what will become of them is really overwhelming,” said Shafer.
 “It will take some time to process for a lot of us.
 For a long time, we’ve been a platform to tell essential stories in the industry.
 Now, there’s one less place those stories can be told.”

 Shafer notes that her title still has one issue coming out before the November 20 furloughs take effect.
 Powder‘s annual photo issue—one of the magazine’s most anticipated of the year—will land on newsstands on November 16 as scheduled.